AminehAlm/Rock-Paper-Scissors-Game/README.md

 👩‍💻 Author

 Amineh Alimohammadi
-💬 A passionate learner exploring Python and data projects.
-🔗 GitHub Profile￼
+💬 A passionate learner exploring Python and data projects 🔗 GitHub Profile￼

-⸻

 📜 License

-This project is licensed under the MIT License — you are free to use, modify, and distribute it.
+This project is licensed under the MIT License — free to use, modify, and distribute MIT License

-MIT License
 Copyright (c) 2025 Amineh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...